Ed-Fi-Exchange-OSS/EdFi-Project-Buzz/EdFi.Buzz.Installer/eng/README.md

 ![installation](./images/configFile.png)

 The variables that can be configured are detailed below.
+Note that the version values are repeated for each Buzz application, and should be null to get the latest value.

 #### General configuration